-While the above described MO is not exactly a full-blown scam, it has to be noted that PIs, such as PRClaims, mislead these people, never letting on that they could in fact recover those monies for free, with minimal effort, themselves.
+While the above-described MO is not exactly a full-blown scam, it has to be noted that PIs, such as PRClaims, mislead these people, never letting on that they could, in fact, recover those monies for free, with minimal effort, themselves.
 They pose as the sole entity capable of accessing the said funds, and thus they abuse the gullibility of their victims.

-Despite the fact that several high-profile media outlets have discussed the issue and have attempted to raise awareness over the years, people still seem largely unaware of the swindle they most often readily agree to and are even thankful for, when all is said and done.
+Even though several high-profile media outlets have discussed the issue and have attempted to raise awareness over the years, people still seem largely unaware of the swindle they most often readily agree to and are even thankful for, when all is said and done.

 How do you recognize an unclaimed money scam?